 \paragraph{Proof outline:} The proof utilizes the standard probabilistic technique where the worst-case regret is lower bounded by the average regret over an ensemble of \texttt{$k$-experts} problems.
 However, the analysis becomes complex as the reward accrued at each round $t$ is a non-linear function of the reward vector.
-This nonlinearity complicates the computation of the optimal expected cumulative reward in hindsight.
-To overcome this difficulty, we first partition the pool of $N$ experts into $k$ disjoint subsets.
-We select the cumulative best expert in hindsight from each subset in order to lower bound the optimal offline reward.
-Please see Section \ref{k-experts-lower-bound-proof} in the supplementary material for detailed proof.
+To alleviate this difficulty, we first partition the pool of $N$ experts into $k$ disjoint subsets.
+Then we select the cumulative best expert in hindsight from each subset in order to lower bound the optimal offline reward.
+Please refer to Section \ref{k-experts-lower-bound-proof} in the supplementary material for detailed proof.

-\section{Numerical Experiments}
+\section{NUMERICAL EXPERIMENTS}

-\paragraph{\textbf{\texttt{$k$-sets}:}} In our first experiment, we consider the following stylized version of the \texttt{$k$-sets} problem.
-Assume that there is a corpus of $N$ movies.
-The user may choose to watch any of the $N$ movies at each round.
+\paragraph{\texttt{\textbf{$k$-sets:}}}\footnote{All codes used in the experiments are available at: \\\url{https://github.com/sourav22899/k-sets-problem}.} Assume that there is a collection of $N$ movies.
+The user may request any of the $N$ movies at each round.
 The learner sequentially predicts (possibly randomly) a set of $k$ movies that the user is likely to watch at a given round.
 At each round, the learner receives a unit reward if the movie chosen by the user is in the predicted set; else, it receives zero rewards for that round.
 The learner's goal is to maximize the total number of correct predictions over a given time interval.
 In our experiments, we use the MovieLens 1M dataset \citep{harper2015movielens} for generating the sequence of movies chosen by the user.
 The dataset contains $T\sim 10^5$ ratings for $N \sim 2400$ movies along with the timestamps.
-Here, we assume that a user rates a movie immediately after watching it.
-The plot in Figure \ref{fig:regret} compares the regrets of the proposed \texttt{SAGE} policy (with $\pi_{\textrm{base}}=$ \texttt{Hedge}), the FTPL policy proposed in \cite{sigmetrics20}, and two other baseline prediction policies - LFU and LRU, which treat the prediction problem as a paging problem \citep{geulen2010regret}.
-From the plot, it is clear that the \texttt{SAGE} decisively outperforms all other policies under consideration.
+We assume that a user rates a movie immediately after watching it.
+The plot in Figure \ref{fig:regret} compares the normalized regrets of the proposed \texttt{SAGE} policy (with $\pi_{\textrm{base}}=$ \texttt{Hedge}), the \texttt{FTPL} policy proposed by \cite{sigmetrics20}, and two other baseline prediction policies - LFU and LRU, which treat the prediction problem as a paging problem \citep{geulen2010regret}.
+From the plot, it is clear that the \texttt{SAGE} policy decisively outperforms all other policies.